christianmoya/FilmAnalysis/README.md

 ### Future Work

 Future analysis could include a deeper look into a successful distribution model and market for Microsoft's Movie studio, for a more targeted growth strategy for the company.
+As far as diversity, we could look into the diversity of the most popular TV shows as well.